aiez/eg/README.md

 But ultimately it is an experimental issue whether or not simplicity-first works for some new problem.
-Hence, we call this book "Is AI Simple?".
-Also, we invite you to apply its methods to your problems, then report back the results.
+Hence, we call this book "Is AI Simple?" and we offer you the following challenge.
+We invite you to apply our methods to your own problems, then tell us how it all goes.
 In this way, with time, we will build up lists of problems that should (or should not) be tackled using simpler AI.

 This book is in two parts.
 Firstly, some case studies are presented where "simplicity-first" performed very well indeed.
 Secondly,